-(i) Evidence of Corporate Governance from Arthashastra (3 marks) Answer :
+(i) Evidence of Corporate Governance from Arthashastra

 Evidence of Corporate Governance from Arthashastra

 Kautilya's Arthashastra maintains that for good governance, all administrators, including the king were considered servants of the people.
 Good governance and stability were completely linked.
 Kautilya elaborates on the four fold duty of a king as: